h4x3rotab/dstack-teekit/README.md

 ## Considerations & Limitations

-- All WebSocket upgrades to the HTTP server (other than `/__ra__`) are rejected.
-Application WebSockets must use `tunnelServer.wss`.
+- For security reasons, we currently require that all WebSocket connections to the HTTP server go through the encrypted channel.
 - Client WebSocket targets must use the same port as the tunnel `origin`.
 - One keypair is generated per server process; there’s no session resumption across processes.
 No support for load balancing (yet).
 - HTTP request bodies supported: string, `Uint8Array`, `ArrayBuffer`, and `ReadableStream`.
 - HTTP request/response bodies are buffered end-to-end; very large payloads cannot be streamed.
 - The default client request timeout is 30s and not configurable.
 - The client `WebSocket.send` does not accept `Blob`.
-- The client `fetch` does not natively serialize `FormData`; send a prepared multipart string if needed.
+- The client `fetch` does not natively serialize `FormData`.
-- A single `TunnelClient` reuses one encrypted control channel; each `fetch` is multiplexed over it.
 - WebSocket messages queued before `open` are automatically flushed once the socket opens.

 ## API